jonmest/resiliens/README.md

-# Resilience4py
+# Resiliens
-A small library of decorators to help make your Python application more resilient.
+A small Python library of decorators to help make your application more resilient.
 Currently, there are two decorators provided:
 1. Retryable
 2. CircuitBreaker